Camp for dead people

 a new musical by Lisa Mongillo

-Camp for Dead People is a darkly funny, gothic romance musical set in Red River Gorge, Kentucky at a strange, remote rock climbing camp for young adults with terminal illnesses.
+Camp for Dead People is a darkly comedic gothic romance musical set in Red River Gorge, Kentucky at a remote rock climbing camp for young adults with terminal illnesses.

 Before dawn outside a dusty roadside motel, Lucy—who is 22 and avoids human connection with the discipline of a Marine—steals cash from the sleeping man she just had meaningless sex with, climbs out a window, and drives toward Red River Gorge, where her uncle Rick runs a remote rock climbing camp for people who are dying.